mietek/halcyon-website/pages/guide/index.md

 To set up one machine for building and installing applications:

-1. [Provision a machine](#provisioning-a-machine) with one of the supported operating systems, and install the required OS-specific packages.
+1. [Provision a machine](#provisioning-a-machine) with one of the supported operating systems.

-2. [Install Halcyon](#installing-halcyon) by cloning the Halcyon source repository, and set the needed environment variables.
+2. [Install Halcyon](#installing-halcyon) by running the Halcyon setup script.

 ### Provisioning a machine